AuthorCarpentry/dois-citation-data/README.md

 You should have a list of publications (with a few DOIs) and a scholarly object (like a presentation, data set, report, or photo) that you are willing to share in an open repository with an associated DOI.

-This lesson requires basic familiarity with the bash shell, simmilar to the experience gained through the
+This lesson requires basic familiarity with the bash shell, similar to the experience gained through the
 [Software Carpentry shell lesson](http://swcarpentry.github.io/shell-novice/).
 You'll need to have a bash shell installed, you can follow